rkemmey/react-router/README.md

 - NavBar.jsx should allow users to navigate your project
 - Testing with Cypress to ensure all requirements are being met
 - Styling from React BootStrap or Tailwind.css

+# Part III

+- CharacterDetailsPage.jsx should display all the information pertaining to a single character.
+Ensure to utilize useParams.
+- A dynamic route that will display CharacterDetailsPage.jsx
+- Implement a functionality for useNavigate through your program